tooevangelist/paysuper-docs/content/docs/payments/testing.md

 {{< hint info >}}
 [**After the payment**](/docs/payments/live/)

 After a successful payment, you have to fulfil the customer’s purchase.
-You can use [webhooks](/docs/payments/fulfillment/#fulfilling-purchases-with-webhooks) or the [Transaction log](/docs/payments/fulfillment/#fulfilling-purchases-with-the-dashboard) to accomplish the purchase.
+You can use [webhooks](/docs/payments/fulfillment/#fulfilling-purchases-with-webhooks) or the [Transactions](/docs/payments/fulfillment/#fulfilling-purchases-with-the-dashboard) to accomplish the purchase.
 {{< /hint >}}

 {{< hint info >}}